 Should Value Investors Buy These Oils-Energy Stocks?

-Suburban Propane Partners (SPH) is a stock many investors are watching right now.
-SPH is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock is trading with P/E ratio of 6.93 right now.
-For comparison, its industry sports an average P/E of 11.32.
-Over the last 12 months, SPH's Forward P/E has been as high as 13.53 and as low as 6.93, with a median of 10.32.
+One stock to keep an eye on is CrossAmerica Partners (CAPL).
+CAPL is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A.

-We should also highlight that SPH has a P/B ratio of 2.12.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 2.58.
-Over the past year, SPH's P/B has been as high as 2.66 and as low as 1.83, with a median of 2.19.
+Value investors also frequently use the P/S ratio.
+This metric is found by dividing a stock's price with the company's revenue.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+CAPL has a P/S ratio of 0.24.
+This compares to its industry's average P/S of 0.37.

-Finally, we should also recognize that SPH has a P/CF ratio of 3.99.
-This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 8.01.
-Within the past 12 months, SPH's P/CF has been as high as 5.84 and as low as 3.99, with a median of 4.55.
+Finally, we should also recognize that CAPL has a P/CF ratio of 7.66.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 7.90.
+Within the past 12 months, CAPL's P/CF has been as high as 9.37 and as low as 3.63, with a median of 7.01.

-Investors could also keep in mind Sunoco (SUN), an Oil and Gas - Refining and Marketing - Master Limited Partnerships stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Investors could also keep in mind Sunoco (SUN), an Oil and Gas - Refining and Marketing - Master Limited Partnerships stock with a Zacks Rank of # 1 (Strong Buy) and Value grade of A.

-These are just a handful of the figures considered in Suburban Propane Partners and Sunoco's great Value grade.
+These are just a handful of the figures considered in CrossAmerica Partners and Sunoco's great Value grade.
 Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that SPH and SUN is an impressive value stock right now.
+Add this to the strength of its earnings outlook, and we can clearly see that CAPL and SUN is an impressive value stock right now.

 Click to get this free report